AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 | TargetTypeId | String                   | Required     | Identifier of the SdsType to convert events to |
 | Properties   | IList\<SdsStreamViewMapProperty\>| Optional     | Property level mapping |

-### Properties / SdsStreamViewMapProperty
+### Properties/ SdsStreamViewMapProperty

-The SdsStreamViewMapProperty is similar an SdsStreamViewProperty but adds a Mode detailing one or more actions taken on the Property.
+The SdsStreamViewMapProperty is similar to SdsStreamViewProperty but adds a Mode detailing one or more actions taken on the Property.

 The following table shows the SdsStreamViewMapProperty fields.
 The SdsStreamViewMap cannot be written; it can only be